G Adventures vs Intrepid?

 - Want the flexibility to stay somewhere longer when it takes your fancy!

 - You are on a very tight budget.
-Whilst these tours are fairly priced, it will always be cheaper to travel alone.
+Whilst these tours are fairly priced, it is sometimes cheaper to travel alone (but not always!)
 You are paying for the convenience, the guidance and the luxury of having ready-made travel friends without the need to go looking for them!
+However, there are exceptions when group tours work out cheaper as they can often secure bulk deals.
+It really depends on your standard of travel and how many activities you want to do.
+If you want hotel rooms instead of dorms, decent meals out and activities every day, tours can actually work out cheaper as I have often found out in the past!

 Types of travel with G Adventures

 G Adventures offers various styles of travel so you can tailor your trip to your needs or preferred type of travel.
-Options currently include
+G Tours currently include;

-- 18-30 Something travel – if you want to hang out with people your own age.
+- 18-39 travel – if you want to hang out with people your own age.

 - Active travel – more of a focus on activities such as kayaking, cycling and hiking.
 Best for those with a good level of fitness who want to keep active on their holidays.